 Reasons Leaders Disagree

 In 2019, Perfect Search grew to new levels of revenue, survived a client’s bankruptcy, and leadership turnover.
-I learned more this past year than in my previous ten years of entrepreneurship and leadership.
+I learned more that year than in my previous ten years of entrepreneurship and leadership.

 When evaluating our leadership, there were many disagreements on how to move the company forward and high-level strategy.
 It would be too easy to conclude some leaders were correct and others incorrect regarding a specific issue.
 This wasn’t the case.